Law-Offices-of-SRIS-PC-Logo

 Overview of New York Divorce Law Alimony:

-Whether you seek transient alimony during litigation or post-divorce support, our team advocates for your excellent hobbies and offers unwavering support throughout the prison journey.
+Whether you seek transient alimony during litigation or post-divorce support, our team advocates for your excellent hobbies and offers unwavering support throughout the legal journey.
 Rely on the Law Offices of SRIS, P.C., to navigate the complexities of New York divorce law alimony and ensure a smoother transition to your post-divorce financial future.

 Understanding Life in New York/New York Divorce Law Alimony:

-Definition of maintenance:
+Definition of Maintenance:

 Financial support given by one spouse to the other during and after a divorce is known as alimony.
 The aim is to enable both parties to maintain a standard of living similar to that of married life.